 Lifestyle changes are an important way to stay healthy and lower your risk of a heart attack or a stroke.
 They are always important, even if you take medicines too.

 You can have a healthy lifestyle and still have a cholesterol level that puts you at risk for heart problems or stroke.
 Cholesterol problems can run in families.
 And cholesterol goes up as you age, no matter how healthy you are.
 But healthy habits are worth having because they can help you avoid some of the problems related to cholesterol, like heart disease, peripheral arterial disease, heart attack, and stroke.

 What changes do you need to make?

-Eat healthy foods
+Eat heart-healthy foods

-For more information about food and high cholesterol, see:
+For more information about heart-healthy foods, see: